8/6/2024

 speaker

-Thanks, good morning, everyone.
+Thanks.
+Good morning, everyone.
 Mark, maybe just to go back to some of the comments about the quarter and the implied fourth quarter guidance.
-It seems like one of the things, which I believe you mentioned I really hit, it seems like particularly Europe in the quarter, which is sort of the very fast nature of the production cuts.
-And I think if you look at even quarter over quarter decrementals in EMEA, they were pretty severe.
-So it doesn't seem like sales get better in EMEA in the fourth quarter, but is your view just that with better planning, the decrementals can be a little bit better?
-Or what else are the cuts?
+It seems like one of the things, which I believe you mentioned I really hit, It seems like particularly Europe in the quarter was just sort of the very fast nature of the production cuts.
+And I think if you look at even quarter-over-quarter decrementals in EMEA, they were pretty severe.
+So it doesn't seem like sales get better in EMEA in the fourth quarter.
+But is your view just that with better planning, the decrementals can – can be a little bit better or how, what else?

 speaker

-Exactly, so, you know, as I recall, that was in the third quarter, right?
-There was some short notice, customer downtime that drives inefficiencies, right?
+Exactly.
+So, you know, as we called out in the third quarter, right, there was some short notice customer downtime that drives inefficiencies, right?
 So, you know, it's some better planning there.
-We also know and have a better line of sight in terms of certain of the commercial recoveries, right?
+We also know and have a better line of sight in terms of certainly commercial recoveries, right?
 Those we've said all along can be lumpy between quarters.
 So we have a good, what I'd say, line of sight in terms of what recoveries we're going after here in the fourth quarter.
-I can also look at, you know, some of my engineering spend, et cetera, so, you know, when I add those together, I see better business performance in the EMEA for Q4.
+I can also look at, you know, some of my engineering spend, et cetera.
+So yeah, when I add those together, I see better business performance in EMEA for Q4.

 speaker